It’s estimated that

 3 key steps to help get on track with your long-term care plan

-“Based on our survey findings, Americans need more education around extended care planning,” said Steve Sperka, vice president of health insurance products at Thrivent.
+“Based on our survey findings, Americans need more education around extended care planning,” said Steve Sperka, vice president of Health Insurance Products and product spokesperson at Thrivent.
 “Having a documented extended care plan is an important step toward giving yourself and your loved one’s financial clarity at a time when it’ll be needed most.”

 Sperka suggests these three steps for getting up to speed on developing a long-term care plan.